MS-DOS and Windows command line sort command

 |[drive1:][path1]filename1||Specifies the file to be sorted.
 If not specified, the standard input is sorted.
 Specifying the input file is faster than redirecting the same file as standard input.|

 |Specifies the path of the directory to hold

 the sort's working storage, in case the data

 does not fit in main memory.
 The default is

 |Specifies the file where the sorted input is to be stored.
 If not specified, the data is written to the standard output.
 Specifying the output file is faster than redirecting standard output to the same file.|

-This would display the sorted results of the text in test.txt.
+This command would display the sorted results of the text in test.txt.

 sort test.txt /o output.txt

-This next command will take the sorted results and store them in the output.txt file.
+This next command takes the sorted results and stores them in the output.txt file.